Union County Public Schools

 Petitions for transfer outside the assigned area shall:

-• be delivered or mailed to the Office of School Assignment.
-Documentation supporting the request must be provided.
-No request for a transfer will be considered until all requested documentation is received.
+• no request for a transfer will be approved until all requested documentation is received.

 All transfers are only valid for the school year for which the transfer is granted and reapplication must be made for the next school year, except for sibling transfers, employee transfers, medical necessity, school choice assignments, unsafe school transfers, homeless students or students in foster care which will remain in effect consistent with legal requirements or as noted below.
 For example: